BountyHour/BountyHour/README.md

   - `Bounty`: Core entity, changes status and contains / references all relevant data
   - `Message`: Messages between bounty poster and hunter(s), may be automatic (e.g. on bounty submit)
   - `Attachments`: Optional attachments to a message
-  - `History`: Timestamped records of state changes
+  - `History`: Timestamped records of bounty state changes